link-horizontalTutorial: Integrating Chainlink Oracles with Streams

 Somnia Data Streams provides a powerful, on-chain, and composable storage layer.
-Chainlink Oracles provide secure, reliable, and decentralized external data feeds.
+Chainlink Oraclesarrow-up-right provide secure, reliable, and decentralized external data feeds.

 When you combine them, you unlock a powerful new capability: creating historical, queryable, on-chain data streams from real-world data.